qetza/replacetokens-action/README.md

   with:
     # A multiline list of files to replace tokens in.
     # Each line supports:
-    #   - multiple globbing patterns separated by a semi-colon ';' using fast-glob syntax
+    #   - multiple glob patterns separated by a semi-colon ';' using fast-glob syntax
     #     (you must always use forward slash '/' as a directory separator)
     #   - outputing the result in another file adding the output path after an arrow '=>'
     #     (if the output path is a relative path, it will be relative to the input file)
-    #   - wildcard replacement in the output file name using an asterix '*' in the input and
+    #   - wildcard replacement in the output file name using an asterix '*' in the input
-    #     output file names
+    #     and output file names
     #
-    # Example: '**/*.json; !local/ => out/*.json' will match all files ending with '.json' in
+    # Example: '**/*.json; !local/ => out/*.json' will match all files ending with '.json'
-    # all directories and sub directories except in `local` directory and the output will be in a
+    # in all directories and sub directories except in `local` directory and the output
-    # sub directory `out` relative to the input file keeping the file name.
+    # will be in a sub directory `out` relative to the input file keeping the file name.
     #
     # Required.
     sources: ''